 Yes.
 Over the past few years, OGE has evaluated the allocation of agency personnel resources needed to respond to current and anticipated FOIA demands.
-This resulted in OGE restructuring its FOIA Team and hiring an additional FOIA attorney.
+This resulted in OGE restructuring its FOIA Team to have more dedicated resources and hiring an additional FOIA attorney.